 This species may display its conspicuous red flowers from May through July; fruits persist through the summer.

-The time of year you would expect to find Scarlet Indian-paintbrush flowering and fruiting in New York.
+The time of year you would expect to find Indian Paintbrush flowering and fruiting in New York.

 Castilleja coccinea (L.) Spreng.